Image Credit: Norman Rockwell ©1943 SEPS: The Curtis Publishing Co., Agent via the National Archives.

 Make sure to take time today to contemplate why you are thankful.

 This Thanksgiving I am feeling especially thankful for the family and friends with whom God has seen fit to bless me.
 I am thankful one of those dear friends shared the this video with me.
 I hope it touches your heart as it did mine:

-As I've written before, the traditional Thanksgiving story is that some time in the fall of 1621, the settlers at Plymouth, Mass., held a feast to thank God they'd survived their harrowing first year in the New World.
+As I've written before, the traditional Thanksgiving story is that some time in the fall of 1621, the settlers at Plymouth, Mass., held a feast to thank God they'd survived theiry harrowing first year in the New World.

 They invited neighboring Indians, who had taught them agricultural skills critical to their survival.
 Together they celebrated their good fortune with a three-day feast.

 There is a problem with the traditional story - no one invited the Indians.

 The settlers threw the party for themselves.
 Members of the local Wampanoag tribe arrived only after hearing the English firing their arms in celebration.
 This view may be historically accurate.

 A firsthand account of the original Thanksgiving is provided in "Mourt's Relations," a series of letters written in 1620 and 1621, primarily by settler Edward Winslow.